 6.1 Data Analysis

-Data will be analyzed in R in order to explore interaction between the factors under consideration (R Core Team 2022)
+Data will be analyzed using the program R (R Core Team 2022).
+We will perform statistical analysis to better understand the relationship between participants’ opinions about language and their demographic characteristics.

 6.2 Data Security

-Data will be collected on a Qualtrics account that only Mr. Alejandro Andreas Jaume-Losa will have access to, that is password protected.
-At the time of analysis, data will be downloaded and stored on the computer of the researcher and will be password protected.
+Data will be collected on a Mr. Alejandro Andreas Jaume Losa’s Qualtrics account that is password protected.
+Using the Qualtrics sharing feature, this will be shared with Dr. Kendra Dickinson’s Qualtrics account so that she can provide oversight.
+At the time of analysis, data will be downloaded and stored on the computers of both researchers and will be password protected.

 6.3 Data and Safety Monitoring